Plumbing and Drainage Cover

-Compare home emergency cover now
+Compare plumbing and drainage cover now

-Plumbing and drainage cover is generally not something tenants have to worry about, since your landlord owns your building and it is usually their obligation to ensure the property’s plumbing systems are well-maintained and fit for purpose.
+Plumbing and drainage cover is generally not something tenants have to worry about, since your landlord owns your building and it is usually their obligation to ensure the property’s plumbing and drainage systems are well-maintained and fit for purpose.

-For that reason many landlords will take out a landlord insurance policy that specifically includes home emergency cover – that way their insurance provider should hopefully pay for most of the cost of repairs if the property is flooded or a plumber needs to be called out to unclog waste pipes.
+For that reason many landlords will take out a landlord insurance policy that specifically includes home emergency cover – that way their insurance provider should hopefully pay for most of the cost of repairs if the property is flooded or a plumber needs to be called out to unclog drainage pipes.